huangherry2007/cipherpay-circuits/README.md

 # CipherPay Circuits

-Zero-knowledge proof circuits for privacy-preserving payments with wallet-bound identities and encrypted note delivery.
+Zero-knowledge proof circuits for privacy-preserving payments with wallet-bound identities, encrypted note delivery, and Merkle tree integration.

 ## Overview

 CipherPay circuits implement privacy-preserving payment functionality using Circom 2.1.4 and the Groth16 proving system.
-The circuits provide shielded transfers with wallet-bound identities and encrypted note delivery for enhanced privacy.
+The circuits provide shielded transfers with wallet-bound identities, encrypted note delivery, and Merkle tree integration for enhanced privacy and security.

 ## Core Circuits